crococoders/swift/README.md

 # 🐊The Official Crococoders' Swift Style Guide.

-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.
+We created this style guide to keep the code nice and consistent

-Our overarching goals are clarity, consistency and brevity, in that order.

 ## Table of Contents